-According to the U.S. Bureau of Labor Statistics (BLS), there are more than 207K dental hygienists working in the United States, and that number is expected to increase by more than 40K over the next eight years.
-This makes a career as a dental hygienist one of the fastest growing careers in the country.
-BLS also reports that the median salary for a dental hygienist is $74K annually, considerably higher than the average wage.
+According to the U.S. Bureau of Labor Statistics (BLS), there are more than 206,000 dental hygienists working in the United States, and that number is expected to increase 11 percent by 2030.
+This growth rate shows a promising outlook for dental hygienists in the nation.
+The Bureau of Labor Statistics also reports that the average salary for dental hygienists was $81,360 in 2021.

 A dental hygienist is in charge of cleaning patients' teeth (including removing plaque and tartar), taking x-rays, assisting dentists with oral surgeries, and administering fluoride treatments.
 You may provide dental services for both children and adults.
 You can also provide educational lessons in dentistry, oral assessments, and therapeutic and preventative services for patients.
 You work under the immediate supervision of a qualified dentist.

 To become a dental hygienist, you must earn a minimum of a two-year certification or an associate degree in an accredited dental hygiene program, and you must become licensed by your home state.
 If you receive an advanced degree, though, there will be more employment opportunities available for you.

 As noted, dental hygienists must earn a minimum of a certification or an associate degree from an institution accredited by the Commission on Dental Accreditation (CODA).

 CODA is the main authoritative body on all dental accreditation.
 When you receive your degree or certification through a CODA-accredited institution, you will be qualified to receive your state dental hygienist licensure.
 This qualifies you to work in your home state.